-Besides the major islands, there are also literally hundreds of secluded islets and cays to discover and explore, each blessed with its own special charm and unique beauty.
+Besides the major islands, there are also literally hundreds of secluded islets and cays to discover and explore, each blessed with their own special charm and unique beauty.

 The British Virgin Islands have a sub-tropical climate with high humidity, yet the heat is refreshingly moderated by trade winds.
 Average temperatures in summer are 26-31 degrees Celsius (79-88 degrees Fahrenheit), while the nominal winter lows only reach 22-28 degrees Celsius (72-82 degrees Fahrenheit).